 Where you'll study

-Cadets can live in the University's David Moxon and Lucia Foster Welch student residences.
-Both residences are in Southampton city centre and are a short walk from the St Mary's and the main East Park Terrace campuses.
+Cadets can live in the University's Deanery and Chantry student residences.
+These residences are in Southampton city centre and are a short walk from the St Mary's and the main East Park Terrace campuses.

 All cadets are expected to wear a college uniform.
+Some sponsoring companies will supply kit to their cadets, but others do not - please check with your company first.
+If you need to purchase your own kit, we recommend you get enough items to cover a week of study at a time.
 Details (including a list of suppliers) are provided in your joining instructions.
-The uniform generally consists of a white shirt with cadet epaulettes, black or company tie, black trousers or skirt, and navy-blue NATO-style pullover with cadet epaulettes.
-Uniform must be worn at all times when you’re on campus (between 08.30 and 17.00) - this includes classrooms and social areas.
+The uniform generally consists of a white shirt with cadet epaulettes, black or company tie, black trousers or skirt, and navy-blue NATO-style pullover with cadet epaulettes, black shoes, and navy or black waterproof jacket.
+Uniform must be worn at all times when you’re on campus (between 08.30 and 17.00) unless told otherwise by your course leader or tutor - this includes classrooms and social areas.

 Support for you and your studies

 During your time at Warsash you’ll have access to Solent’s excellent student support network.
 The Student Hub is in the main concourse of the Andrews building at the University's main East Park Terrace campus.
 The Student Hub is your first point of contact for queries relating to your studies.
 Student advisers can also offer support on personal issues, as well as health and wellbeing, and specialist support such as counselling, money advice and chaplaincy.
 There is also dedicated support for students who may have specific additional learning requirements.

 Solent's 24/7 library is available to all cadets - you'll find it at the main East Park Terrace campus.
 We have one of the most extensive nautical libraries in the country to help our students with their maritime study programmes.